Fukushima’s Nihonmatsu Domain | An Unknown Section of Tohoku

 What sets Ebisu Circuit apart from other tracks is its configuration of multiple courses, each with its own distinct layout and challenge level.
 The complex boasts seven individual tracks, ranging from the fast-paced Higashi Course, which features long sweeping curves, to the tight corners and technical demands of the Touge Course, designed to replicate the feel of winding mountain roads.
 There’s even a “Drift Land” course specifically dedicated to beginners looking to test their drifting skills in a controlled environment.
 This variety makes Ebisu Circuit accessible to all levels of drivers, from novices trying drifting for the first time to seasoned professionals looking to push their skills to the limit.

-One of Ebisu’s biggest annual events is the G1 Grand Prix, where professional and amateur drifters alike come together to compete in a high-stakes, high-speed spectacle that draws motorsport fans from around the world.
+One of the Ebisu Circuit’s biggest annual events is the G1 Grand Prix, where professional and amateur drifters alike come together to compete in a high-stakes, high-speed spectacle that draws motorsport fans from around the world.
 The G1 Grand Prix, alongside other major drift events like the Ebisu Drift Festival, showcases some of the best talent in the drifting world and provides an up-close look at the skill, precision, and creativity that go into this unique sport.
-During the Ebisu Drift Festival, for instance, Ebisu Circuit becomes a nonstop hub of excitement, with drivers drifting around the clock over several days — a truly unique experience for both participants and spectators.
+During the Ebisu Drift Festival, for instance, Ebisu Circuit becomes a nonstop hub of excitement, with drivers drifting around the clock over several days—a truly unique experience for both participants and spectators.

 The Nihonmatsu Lantern Festival

-At the heart of the festival are the massive wooden floats which are decorated with hundreds of glowing paper lanterns.
-These lantern-lit floats, crafted and maintained by the city’s seven main districts, are stunning works of art that reflect both traditional craftsmanship and local pride.
-Each float is pulled through the streets by teams of residents who chant and play traditional festival music on drums and flutes, adding an energetic rhythm to the procession.
-The sight of these towering, illuminated floats moving through Nihonmatsu’s historic streets is breathtaking, creating a timeless scene that captures the spirit of the city.
+At the heart of the festival are the massive wooden floats called Taikodai, each carrying roughly 300 paper lanterns up its tiered frame.
+These lantern-lit floats, crafted and maintained by the city’s seven historical boroughs, are stunning works of art that reflect both traditional craftsmanship and local pride.
+Each float is pulled through the streets by teams of residents who chant and play traditional festival music on drums and flutes, with the music coming from inside the float rather than from accompanying musicians.
+The sight of these towering, illuminated floats moving through Nihonmatsu’s historic streets, with roughly 3,000 lanterns lit across the seven Taikodai by full evening, is one of Tohoku’s most photographed festival moments.

-One of the highlights of the festival is the competition between the districts, each of which takes pride in their unique float design and the skill of their musicians and performers.
-While friendly, the rivalry adds an extra layer of excitement to the event, as each district’s team seeks to outdo the others in both presentation and enthusiasm.
-This sense of friendly competition energizes the crowd and brings a lively dynamic to the festival as each float makes its way through the streets, accompanied by cheers and applause.
+One of the highlights of the festival is the informal pride contest between the boroughs, each of which maintains its own Taikodai design and trains its own drum and flute corps.
+While friendly, the rivalry adds an extra layer of excitement to the event, as each borough’s team seeks to outdo the others in both presentation and enthusiasm.
+This sense of friendly competition brings a lively dynamic to the festival as each float makes its way through the streets, accompanied by cheers and applause from the residents lining the procession route.

 Other Nearby Attractions